Jane Myhill1

 Jane Myhill was the daughter of Robert Myhill.1 She married Charles Loftus, 1st Marquess of Ely, son of Sir John Tottenham, 1st Bt. and Hon.
 Elizabeth Loftus, on 23 June 1766.1 She died on 21 February 1807.

 From 23 June 1766, her married name became Tottenham.
-From 1783, her married name became Loftus.1 As a result of her marriage, Jane Myhill was styled as Baroness Loftus of Loftus Hall on 28 June 1785.
-As a result of her marriage, Jane Myhill was styled as Viscountess Loftus of Ely on 28 December 1789.
-As a result of her marriage, Jane Myhill was styled as Countess of Ely on 2 March 1794.
-As a result of her marriage, Jane Myhill was styled as Marchioness of Ely on 1 January 1801.
+From 1783, her married name became Loftus.1 After her marriage, Jane Myhill was styled as Baroness Loftus of Loftus Hall on 28 June 1785.
+After her marriage, Jane Myhill was styled as Viscountess Loftus of Ely on 28 December 1789.
+After her marriage, Jane Myhill was styled as Countess of Ely on 2 March 1794.
+After her marriage, Jane Myhill was styled as Marchioness of Ely on 1 January 1801.

 Children of Jane Myhill and Charles Loftus, 1st Marquess of Ely